Joint Action Meeting on Off-Road Vehicles – Meeting Minutes

-Joint Action Meeting with Surrey Police to tackle the issue of off-road bikes on Banstead Downs
+Joint Action Meeting with Surrey Police to tackle the issue of off-road bikes on Banstead Commons

 Banstead Commons Conservators would like to invite local residents to a joint action meeting to tackle the issue of off-road bikes on Banstead Downs We will be joined by Inspector Jon Vale and Sergeant Andy Prowse from Surrey Police with Support from Councillor Lisa Webster as well as senior managers of Banstead Downs Golf Club and Walton Heath Golf Club We are very grateful to Banstead Downs Golf Club for hosting this important meeting on...